GeekStories/GeekStories/README.md

-- 👋 Hi, I’m @GeekStories
+👋 Hi, I’m @GeekStories

-        I'm 22, from New Zealand and enjoy development!
-On the daily I am working on something new.
-        Cyber Security is also an interest of mine (top 1% on tryhackme!)
-        My first ever program was a RPG game written in Batch using Notepad (classic).
+        I'm 22, and from New Zealand.
+My first ever project was a RPG game written in Batch using Notepad (classic).

-        Ever since then I've continued to learn and show a strong interest in development.
+        ps: it has since been lost to time, but a remake in notepad could be on the books

-- 👀 I’m interested in ...
+👀 I’m interested in

+        - Game Development
-        Web/Game Development.
-I first lernt to code in 2012 when I got my first computer, and I've been loving it ever since!.
+                I started my journey around 2012 when I was given my first computer.
-        It's been a hobby that I have always been fully interested in.
+                I learnt Batch, and wrote an RPG in Notepad (classic).
+I dabble in it from time to time nowdays, however I do have a handful of projects I plan on picking up again!

+        - Web Development
+                I first learnt how to create a webpage in my High School IT class.
+                I finished my first Diploma in Web Development in 2020, and I've continued on to a Software Development Diploma in 2021 where I'll learn Full Stack Development with Node.

+        - Cyber Security
+                One of my things to do in my spare time is learn cyber security (top 1% on tryhackme!)
+                I started on THM, working through their different pathways.
+My journey for cyber started in late 2020, but kicked off in early 2021.

-- 🌱 I’m currently learning ...
+🌱 I’m currently learning

         Web Development!
-In 2020 I completed a Diploma in Web Development and learnt the basics of PHP.
-        This year in 2021 I'm studying furthermore, this time a 2 year Diploma and learning MERN stack.
+In early 2021 I started a 2 year Diploma in Software Development.
-- 💞️ I’m looking to collaborate on ...

-        Mostly any CMS projects or Unity Engine games!
+        So far I've learnt Full Stack Development, creating the front-end and back-end of a web app/site, as well as creating, using and testing api's.

-- 📫 How to reach me ...
+📫 How to reach me

         - Feel free to contact me via my personal website [Here](https://damonpitkethley.com/contact)
-        - Throw me an email @ [Outlook](mailto:damonpitkethley53@outlook.com)